ytakzk/cloud_table/README.md

 1. Clone this repository
 1. Build a docker image (takes around 5 mins)
 `cd cloud_table/cloudtable_docker && docker build ./ -t cloud_table`
-1. Run a docker container
-`docker run -it --name cloud_table -v {ABSOLUTE_PATH_OF_THIS_REPOSITORY}:/cloud_table -p 9997-9999:9997-9999 cloud_table`
+1. Run and log into a docker container (mount all files in this repository with the container) `docker run -it --name cloud_table -v {ABSOLUTE_PATH_OF_THIS_REPOSITORY}:/cloud_table -p 9997-9999:9997-9999 cloud_table`